magpie882/common_corpus/README.md

 # common_corpus
-This is a colleciton of natural language processing projects that focus on the language used around depression.
+This is a collection of natural language processing projects that focus on the language used around depression and other mental issues.